Space, Geography, Interior Design – and everything in between

 At first it seemed that anthropology would have all the answers.

-These writers helped me to find my own voice and position – in interior design.
+Through Geography I was able to find my own voice and position – in interior design.

 That is what learning is.
 You suddenly understand something you’ve understood all your life.
 But in a new way.